rwang5688/lambda-api-gw-demo/README.md

-# lambda-apigateway
+# lambda-apigateway-v1
-Lambda and API Gateway demo
+Lambda and API Gateway demo, version 1 (for reference only)